kks219hyunju/whatever/os/hw6/README.md

 The ```-H, Header``` arugment will print HTTP Header to the printing.
 This enables the program to print HTTP header to the print, and able to cast the program to web browser.

+The ```-L, Logging``` arugment will log operation of the program, it will log time it ran, file it took as an argument and PID when the program is ran.